Member's Interests & Blogs

 We know that our members are passionate about their crafts and take an interest in knitting and crochet techniques, as well historic items and the social history of these crafts.

-At the recent Knitting History Forum Conference Lesley O'Connell-Edwards presented her study of the publications of the Hopes of Ramsgate in the 1840's, and her article on George Curling Hope has now been published in the Jan/Feb 2016 edition of Piecework available from Interweave Press
+At the 2015 Knitting History Forum Conference, Lesley O'Connell-Edwards presented her study of the publications of the Hopes of Ramsgate in the 1840's, and her article on George Curling Hope was published in the Jan/Feb 2016 edition of Piecework available from Interweave Press

 Lesley was also awarded the Pasold/Museum of London Fellowship in 2015 and looked at their 16th century knitting in detail.